21 Types of Couches & Sofas Pictured So You Can Choose

 Nevertheless, these are like scaled-down sofas that look great in a bedroom or office or any place that could use a big-ish chair.

 If you're looking to make your living room as cozy as possible, or especially if your room is smaller (and that's why they call these "apartment couches"), you can opt for the loveseat style.
-They contain generous space for two people, typically a couple.
+They contain generous space for two people, typically a couple (which is why they're called a loveseat!).

 They sit as high and have deep seats so you have all of the room wanted to cuddle, pull your legs up, or even invite the pet to hang out.
 They're ofter arranged with other types of couches in an L-shape to help the furniture arrangement.